 Flu shots are advised each year, typically between September and October.
 Vaccinations work by exposing the body’s immune system to a dead or weakened variation of the virus.
 This allows for the creation of antibodies against the virus to prevent subsequent infection.
 It typically takes up to 14 days for the body to create these antibodies.

 Due to its unique genetic constitution, influenza is subject to something called antigenic drift: the virus can change in such a way that it is made unrecognizable by the body’s immune system.
 Therefore, an annual update on your flu vaccination is a good idea to ensure optimal protection against flu.
-Once you’ve been vaccinated, your flu shot will mitigate your risk of contracting the current season’s flu for approximately 4 – 6 months.
+Once you’ve been vaccinated, your flu shot will mitigate your risk of contracting the current season’s flu for approximately 4 – 6 months, typically the duration of flu season.

 - How To Know The Difference Between Flu And Covid-19